AlexSkrypnyk/customizer/README.md

 The user will have to run `composer customize` manually to run the Customizer.
-It could be useful to let your users know about this command in the project's README file.
+It could be useful to let your users know about this command in your project's `README` file.

 ## Configuration

-You can configure how the Customizer, including defining questions and processing logic, by providing an arbitrary class (with any namespace) in a `customize.php` file.
+You can configure how the Customizer processes your user’s template project by providing an arbitrary class (with any namespace) in a `customize.php` file.
+This includes defining questions and processing logic.

 The class has to implement `public static` methods :
 - [`questions()`](#questions) - defines questions; required
 - [`process()`](#process) - defines processing logic based on received answers; required
 - [`cleanup()`](#cleanup) - defines processing logic for the `composer.json` file; optional
-- [`messages()`](#messages) - optional method to overwrite messages seen by the user; optional
+- [`messages()`](#messages) - defines custom messages seen by the user; optional

 ### `questions()`